 Every student who is interested in Statistics needs to check out University of Pennsylvania.
-University of Pennsylvania offers graduate degrees in statistics for those interested in an advanced degree.
+Statistics majors from University of Pennsylvania get a earnings boost of around 24.1% above the average earnings of statistics graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 It's hard to beat Harvard University if you want to study Statistics.
 Statistics majors from Harvard University get a earnings boost of approximately 34.8% over the average earnings of statistics majors.
 This school is one of the largest schools in Massachusetts.

 Freshmen are required to live on-campus at Harvard University.
 With its low net price and fantastic education, Harvard University is a good investment, earning a position of #28 in Massachusetts.
 Want to know more about Harvard University's campus?
 Have a virtual tour.

 University of California - Berkeley is a good choice for students pursuing a Statistics degree.
 Students who graduate from this program report average early career wages of $57,451 and mid-career wages of $136,545.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.